fischpo/Capra-Cleaver/README.md

 If there is some delay between removed parts of a video then either change the timestamps by a few seconds or change the value of `avoid_negative_ts` in settings.

-If the cleaved videos are of incorrect timestamp then try adjusting the timestamps by a few seconds.
+If the cut videos are of incorrect timestamp then try adjusting the timestamps by a few seconds.

-Incorrect timestamp / Delay may also be caused by subtitles in a video so try cleaving without the subs.
+Incorrect timestamp / Delay may also be caused by subtitles in a video so try cutting without the subs.